shinetechxian/hpmagepackupgrade/README.md

 ## Installing

-Here are the requirements for Magepack to work:
+Here are the requirements for hpmagepackupgrade to work:

 1. You need Node.js version 10 or higher installed.
 2. If you are using Magento 2.3.5 or lower, you need to have `mixins.js` module patched [(patch provided and explained here)](https://github.com/magento/baler/issues/23).